Each of These Biodiesel Crops Has Its Own Incentive...

 Palm

-, which can produce an astounding 635 gallons of oil per acre, has the highest oil yield of plants grown for biodiesel feedstock.
+, which can produce an astounding 635 gallons of oil per acre, has the highest oil yield of plants currently grown for biodiesel feedstock.
 It is mainly grown in Malaysia and Indonesia.
 It does pose some environmental concerns though.
-These concerns are discussed on the 'Palm' page link.
+These concerns are discussed on the 'Palm' page link above.

 •